 First, open the KFF Marketplace calculator.
 Once you're there, you'll enter your basic personal information and click submit when you finish.

 The information you'll enter includes:

-- Zip code
+- ZIP code

-- Household income
+- Actual household income

 - Whether or not you have job-based coverage